datatheorem/TrustKit-Android/README.md

 To keep the code base as simple as possible, TrustKit Android currently has the following limitations when running on a pre-Android N device:

-* The `SSLSocketFactory` or `X509TrustManager` provided by TrustKit for SSL pinning validation are configured for a specific domain, and do not properly handle pinning validation if there is a redirection to a different domain during the connection.
+* The `SSLSocketFactory` or `X509TrustManager` provided by TrustKit for SSL pinning validation are configured for a specific domain, and will keep this domain's pinning policy even if there is a redirection to a different domain during the connection.
 This should not be a problem as pinning validation is only meant to be used on the few specific domains on which the App's server API is hosted.
-Redirections to other domains are unlikely to happen in this scenario.
+Redirections to other domains should not happen in this scenario.
 * The `<trust-anchors>` setting is only applied when used within the global `<debug-overrides>` tag.
 Hence, custom trust anchors for specific domains cannot be set.
 * Within the `<trust-anchors>` tag, only `<certificate>` tags pointing to a raw certificate file are supported (the `user` or `system` values for the `src` attribute will be ignored).